 Flared shorts are so cute and comfy!

-And a shorts sewing pattern is so easy to make from your pant block.
+And drafting a flare shorts sewing pattern is so easy, from your pant block.

 Shorts with a little flare at the hem are cute and flattering.
 These shorts are about mid-thigh in length.